ebd622/java-samples/httpclient/README.md

 # Test TLS connection
-This is a simple client app to test a mTLS/TLS connection.
+This is a simple client app to test a mTLS/TLS connection. </br>
 The client uses Apache HttpClient.

-##Usage:
+## Usage:
 Using default handshaking protocols for TLS clients:
 ```
 java -jar tls-client-demo-1.0.0.jar \